Fire Ban

-The Fire Danger Rating is currently LOW
+The Fire Danger Rating is currently HIGH.

-Fire Danger Rating Low
+Fire Danger Rating High

 The Fire Chief updates the Fire Danger Rating notice board in Snug Cove as conditions change.
-Please check Alerts and Advisories for the current fire danger rating.

-Restrictions based on Fire Danger rating
+Restrictions based on current Fire Danger rating

 What the danger class ratings mean